 - 31 March—Quota year ends

-The quota usage tables show the total quantity of quota issued by Australia for JAEPA products.
+The quota usage tables show the total quantity of quota used by Australia for JAEPA products.
 The tables are updated weekly.

 To apply for a quota certificate for a consignment of poultry, an exporter must lodge a request for permit (RFP) through the department’s electronic documentation system, EXDOC.